modabas/ModCaches/docs/OrleansInClusterCache.md

 In-Cluster cache grains expose a couple of methods to interact with:

-- `GetOrCreateAsync` method — fetch a cached value or create one via GenerateValue method if cached value is not found/has expired,
-- `CreateAsync` method — create one via GenerateValue method,
+- `ICacheGrain<TValue>` methods:
-- `SetAsync` method — store a value in cache and return stored value,
+    1. `SetAsync` method — store a value in cache and return stored value,
-- `TryGetAsync` method — fetch unexpired cached value if exists (updating last accessed time used for sliding expiration),
+    2. `TryGetAsync` method — fetch unexpired cached value if exists (updating last accessed time used for sliding expiration),
-- `TryPeekAsync` method — fetch unexpired cached value if exists (without updating last accessed time used for sliding expiration),
+    3. `TryPeekAsync` method — fetch unexpired cached value if exists (without updating last accessed time used for sliding expiration),
-- `RefreshAsync` method — update last accessed time used for sliding expiration if an unexpired cache value exists,
+    4. `RefreshAsync` method — update last accessed time used for sliding expiration if an unexpired cache value exists,
-- `RemoveAsync` method — clear cache value
+    5. `RemoveAsync` method — clear cache value
+- `IReadThroughCacheGrain<TValue>` and `IReadThroughCacheGrain<TValue, TCreateArgs>` methods:
+    1. `GetOrCreateAsync` method — fetch a cached value or create one via underlying `ReadThroughAsync` method if cached value is not found/has expired,
+    2. `CreateAsync` method — create one via GenerateValue method,
+    3. Methods inherited from `ICacheGrain<TValue>`
+- `IWriteThroughCacheGrain<TValue>` methods:
+    1. `SetAndWriteAsync` method — write value via underlying `WriteThroughAsync` method and update cache with the written value.
+    2. Methods inherited from `ICacheGrain<TValue>`

-So calling the `WeatherForecastCacheGrain` sample implemented above to get cache value would be:
+So calling the read-through `WeatherForecastCacheGrain` sample implemented above to get cache value would be:

 ``` csharp
 var args = new WeatherForecastCacheArgs(7);